jesselawson/campfirejs/readme.md

   ...
 };

-return campfire_error(CampfireError::InvalidFile, &filename);
+// Errors should return something helpful return campfire_error(CampfireError::InvalidFile, &filename);
 ```

 - [Feature/Bug] When a link is clicked, search the link index for all other links to that card
   and mark them as clicked.
   (Perhaps this should be configurable?
-I can forsee interesting reasons for wanting to be
+I can see interesting reasons for wanting to be
   able to render the same card many times (for example, when teaching a concept -- instead of
   scrolling back up, just render the content again?))

 - [Enhancement] `plugins/onclick.js` should really be `plugins/link_click.js` because
   what if we wanted to rope in a different onclick event somewhere?

 - [Enhancement] `campfire build --html_pages` outputs the project in zero javascript --
   all html files linked to one another and the start card as index.html